The Tanzania Spectacular Safari

 Days 5 and 6 Ngorongoro Crater

 The drive from Tarangire north to the Crater Highlands and the world-wondrous Ngorongoro Crater is a delight, a dazzlingly scenic game drive.
-We pass Lake Manyara, then begin our approach to the reposeful cabins of Neptune Ngorongoro Luxury Lodge.
+We pass Lake Manyara, then begin the zigzag ascent to the rim and our reposeful cabins of Neptune Ngorongoro Luxury Lodge.

-We’ll drive to the crater for an extraordinarily rewarding morning game drive, exploring the caldera’s 100 square miles, spotting lions, elephants, black rhinos, just about all of East Africa’s faunal celebrities, and return to the lodge for quiet, view besotted sundowners on our cabin’s private terraces, followed by a lovely dinner overlooking one of the world’s most magical places.
+We’ll drive to the crater floor for an extraordinarily rewarding morning game drive, exploring the caldera’s 100 square miles, spotting lions, elephants, black rhinos, just about all of East Africa’s faunal celebrities, and return to our cabin’s private terraces, followed by a lovely dinner overlooking one of the world’s most magical places.

 Days 7 and 8 The Serengeti

 We end this short, but undeniably spectacular, safari in the Serengeti.
 “There is a lightening of the spirit,” Cyril Connolly wrote about the vast plain.
 We’re invited to a rare, deep-rootedly serene idyll.
 The sky is huge and blue and as pure as the day the earth was born.
 (And on the southern horizon, over the Crater Highlands—“That’s Ngorongoro, just behind that big green mountain,” we’ll say knowledgeably, affectionately—clouds pile up in grandly crazy towers, looking like computer-generated special effects.)
 The Serengeti’s kopjes are the creation of a cosmic bonsai master, and on a flat brown rock atop one of them, a lion rolls over and warms its fluffy white belly in the sun.